robertrumney/material-usage/README.md

 ## Contributing

-We welcome contributions to the Unity Material Usage Analyzer.
-Please feel free to submit issues and pull requests.
+Please feel free to fork, raise issues, or submit pull requests.
+All feedback or contributions are appreciated.

 ## License